 The plan, basically, was to drive east and see what happened.
 Plenty could go wrong as we ventured into the Upper Peninsula of Michigan without a detailed itinerary.

 Two weekend derailments in Wisconsin lead to renewed calls for action on oil trains.

 The remade zoo would shrink in half and include indoor and outdoor recreation space to boost offseason revenue

 Mayor-elect Emily Larson and council newcomers are looking to build on the city's recent momentum.

 Told to buy liability insurance, they left the farmers market in the town's park.

-Human remains found in a western Minnesota farm field are those of college student Laura Ann Schwendemann, who was missing for nearly two weeks, her family and its church community confirmed Tuesday.
+Human remains found in a western Minnesota farm field are those of college student Laura Ann Schwendemann, who was missing for nearly two weeks.

 The city has little to show for the hoopla that surrounded the Legislature's $585 million assist in Mayo's plan to remake Rochester into an international center for medicine, research and health care.

 Funds are for new builds, rehabilitation projects.